 A Glimpse Into Our Travels Across Bukovina

 I live in the south-eastern part, but I don’t miss a chance to rural areas of Bukovina in the north.
 Therefore, after only six months, we are back to this fairyland.

 But this time, we didn’t plan to find skilled people.
 We wanted to relax, to try to be more like tourists…

 So we arrived safe a week ago, and because I drank cold water from the fountain, I caught a bad flu the next day after our arrival.
 I ate a jar of organic pine honey in 5 days, and tea with half a lemon twice a day.
 During my treatment, I couldn’t miss a day without going out and enjoying the views.

-I love these landscapes, but I know there’s more to find out, I want to find out what’s inside these houses, how are the village people, what are they doing, which are their secrets???
+I love these landscapes, but I know there’s more to find out, I want to find out what’s inside these houses, how are the village people, what are they doing and their secrets.